 Where is Gates of the Arctic Located?

-The Gates of the Arctic National Park and Preserve is located in in Alaska, just north of the Arctic Circle.
-The Park and Preserve includes the Brooks Range, which is the northernmost part of the Rocky Mountains.
+The Gates of the Arctic National Park and Preserve is located in Alaska, just north of the Arctic Circle.
+The Park and Preserve include the Brooks Range, which is the northernmost part of the Rocky Mountains.
 To the south, you will find the boreal forest of Alaska’s interior.
 Combined, the Park and Preserve are four times the size of Yellowstone National Park!

 This park is one that’s a little harder to reach (but always worth it!).
 Because it is a wilderness area you can’t drive into the park.
 You’ll want to take the two-lane gravel Dalton Highway which will put you within 5 miles of the park.
 Find out more about accessing the park with this helpful Visitors Guide!

-Gates of the Arctic National Park and Preserve is open year round to visitors, but certain seasonal hours may apply.
+Gates of the Arctic National Park and Preserve is open year-round to visitors, but certain seasonal hours may apply.
 Be sure to call ahead to confirm hours of operations:

 Bettles Ranger Station and Visitor Center

 Open year round: From mid-June to the end of September: open 7 days a week, 8:00 a.m. – 5:00 p.m.
 October through May: open Monday – Friday, 1:00 p.m. – 5:00 p.m.
 Closed on holidays.